 Each local Habitat for Humanity determines who will be selected as a partner family.
 Contact the nearest Habitat to learn about the application process and building schedule.

-There are some local Habitats have repair programs for veterans, senior citizens, and physically challenged adults.
+There are some local Habitats have repair programs for veterans, senior citizens, and people with physical disabilities.
 Contact your local affiliate to determine what programs they have.